 This is so obvious and widely accepted today that one can hardly remember that as recently as 15 years ago putting a price on carbon emissions and fostering economic growth were often portrayed as being at odds, despite mounting evidence to the contrary.
 In January 2014, for example, a New York Times reporter wrote, "The energy and climate debate, which is playing out across Europe, reflects similar trade-offs being made around the world on mending economic problems today or addressing the environmental problems of tomorrow."
-[5]

 Policymakers and the public now understand that the so-called "co-benefits" of charging for carbon pollution are so large that doing so would be sound economic policy even if the problems of runaway climate change and ocean acidification did not exist.
 The path to charging for carbon emissions has varied greatly from country to country, but the benefits have been similar.
 Some countries have adopted carbon taxes while some have chosen emissions trading.
-[6] Either way, the benefits of carbon pricing fall into three classes:
+Either way, the benefits of carbon pricing fall into three classes:

 - Fiscal advantages.
 Revenue from pricing carbon, whether generated from a tax or from the auction of tradable permits, has made it possible to roll back and even eliminate other, more distorting taxes.
 The tax burden has shifted from things people desire (income, jobs) to things people want less of (pollution).
 Rather than the economic slowdown that some had feared, this has led to a win-win solution, with more rapid economic growth and less carbon emissions.
 Moreover, because fees on fossil fuel carbon emissions are relatively easy to collect and hard to avoid, in many countries the tax base has broadened, generating large welfare gains.
-These gains have exceeded the drag on the economy from higher energy prices-like getting paid to eat a free lunch. - A wealth-creating green industrial revolution .
-[7] Countries that moved early to price emissions experienced a surge of investment into climate-friendly technologies: hyper energy efficiency, cheap clean renewables, energy-saving nanotechnologies, and green biotech.
+These gains have exceeded the drag on the economy from higher energy prices-like getting paid to eat a free lunch. - A wealth-creating green industrial revolution.
+Countries that moved early to price emissions experienced a surge of investment into climate-friendly technologies: hyper energy efficiency, cheap clean renewables, energy-saving nanotechnologies, and green biotech.
 Businesses across all industrial sectors are working hard to find ways of using energy and resources with increasing efficiency, spawning a new generation of billionaire success stories including tech entrepreneurs, green service providers, renewable energy project developers, and project financiers.
-Economic historians liken the growth surge to the Internet tech boom of the late 20th and early 21st centuries. - Better health, reduced pollution.
-Reductions in noncarbon local and regional pollution, especially from coal (ultrafine particle pollution known as PM2.5, sulfur dioxide, carbon monoxide, mercury, lead, zinc, cadmium, and soot) but also from oil and natural gas, have cut cancers and cardiovascular and respiratory diseases around the world; fragile environments that would have otherwise been subject to fossil fuel extraction (coastal waters, tropical forests, the Arctic, and the arboreal forests of the Northern Hemisphere) are less in need of special protections because exploiting them has ceased to be profitable.
+Economic historians liken the growth surge to the Internet tech boom of the late 20th and early 21st centuries.